 One of the most famous beaches in Peniche is Supertubos, which is known for its excellent waves, attracting surfers from various parts of the globe.

-The beach at Baleal is another popular spot, offering great conditions for surfing and sunbathing.
+This beach at Baleal is another popular spot, offering great conditions for surfing and sunbathing.

 In opposition, Portugal boasts several exclusive and high-end locations for property purchases by the beach, where prices can range from €4,451 in Vilamoura to €8,084 in Vale do Lobo, both locations in the Algarve.

-Here are some of the most sought-after areas:
+Finally, here are some of the most sought-after areas:

-Buying a beachfront property in Portugal as a foreigner
+Buying a Beachfront Property in Portugal as a Foreigner

 Foreigners are allowed to buy property in Portugal, and the process is relatively straightforward.
-However, there are some regulations and requirements that you should be aware of before you begin the process.
+However, there are some regulations and requirements that you should aware of before you begin the process.

 Tax Number (NIF) in Portugal